soumesh96/CurriculumAuthoringTool/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />

+### `Deployed In Netlify`
+Open [https://practical-mcclintock-d44b98.netlify.app](https://practical-mcclintock-d44b98.netlify.app) to run it in the browser.